ngatia-nancy/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 3. 3-add_nodeint_end.c - a function that adds a new node at the end of a listint_t list.

 Prototype: listint_t *add_nodeint_end(listint_t **head, const int n);
 Return: the address of the new element, or NULL if it failed

+4. 4-free_listint.c - a function that frees a listint_t list.

+Prototype: void free_listint(listint_t *head);